 We use the calibrated model to examine the implications of an exogenous change in the relative price of robots for industry concentration.
 A decline in the robot price raises the probability of automation through two channels.
 First, it reduces the user cost of robots, benefiting large firms that operate the automation technology (an intensive-margin effect).
-Second, it induces more firms to adopt the automation technology (an extensive-margin effect).
+Second, it induces more firms to adopt robots (an extensive-margin effect).
 Through the intensive-margin effect, the decline in the robot price enables large firms to become even larger, raising industry concentration.
-At the same time, however, the extensive-margin effect implies that some smaller firms that initially operate the worker-only technology would switch to the automation technology when the robot price declines.
+Through the extensive-margin effect, however, some smaller firms that initially operate the worker-only technology would switch to the automation technology when the robot price declines.
 This would reduce the sales share of the superstar firms and lower industry concentration.

-Under our calibration, the intensive-margin effect dominates the extensive-margin effect, such that a decline in the robot price leads to an increase in industry concentration.
-This is because the calibrated model predicts that only a small fraction of firms automate and automation is highly skewed towards large firms, in line with the micro-level data (Zolas et al., 2020).
+Under our calibration, the intensive-margin effect dominates, such that a decline in the robot price leads to an increase in industry concentration.
+This is because the calibrated model captures the fact that the usage of automation technology is highly skewed toward a small fraction of large firms, in line with the micro-level data (Zolas et al., 2020; Acemoglu et al., 2022).
 A modest decline in the robot price would not induce a sufficiently large share of smaller firms to switch to the automation technology, while it enables large firms that already use the automation technology to expand further, raising sales concentration.

-A decline in robot prices also increases the employment concentration, although the increase is smaller than that in sales concentration because the expansion of large firms relies more on robots than on workers.
-This model prediction is consistent with our empirical evidence that robot adoptions significantly raise the sales share of the top 1% firms, but the effects on the employment share of the top firms are smaller and insignificant.
-Moreover, although automation in our model is a labor-substituting technology, firms operating the automation technology employ more workers after a reduction in robot prices, which is interestingly in line with what Zolas et al. (2020) report in the ABS data.
-This is because more robot adoption by firms that operate the automation technology boosts labor productivity and therefore increases their labor demand.
+A decline in the relative price of robots also increases the employment concentration, although the increase is smaller than that in sales concentration because the expansion of large firms relies more on robots than on workers.
+This model prediction is consistent with our empirical evidence that robot adoptions significantly raise the sales share of the top 1% firms, but the effects on the employment share of the top firms are small and insignificant.

-Under our calibration, the model predicts that a decline in the robot price of a magnitude similar to that observed during the past two decades can explain about 50% of the rise in sales concentration in the U.S. manufacturing and about 25% of the diverging trends between sales concentration and employment concentration.
+Under our calibration, the model predicts that a 40% decline in the relative price of robots-a magnitude similar to that observed during the past two decades-can explain about 80% of the rise in sales concentration in the U.S. manufacturing and about 61% of the diverging trends between sales concentration and employment concentration.

+Although automation in our model is a labor-substituting technology, employment in automating firms increases following a decline in the robot price, in line with the ABS survey of Zolas et al. (2020).
+This is because increased robot usage raises labor productivity, which in turn boosts the labor demand of automating firms.
 Furthermore, since larger firms have higher markups and lower labor shares, the between-firm reallocation triggered by a decline in automation costs reduces the average labor share and increases the average markup, consistent with the reallocation channel documented by Autor et al. (2020), Acemoglu, Lelarge and Restrepo (2020), and Kehrig and Vincent (2021).

 Our model implies that the relation between robot prices and industry concentration can be non-monotonic.
 We show that, in a counterfactual exercise with a sufficiently large decline in the relative price of robots, the extensive-margin effect would become dominant, such that a sufficiently large number of (medium-sized) firms would switch technologies and expand production, reducing the sales share of the top 1% firms.
-Thus, in an economy with widely spread automation technologies, a decline in automation costs may not increase (and even reduce) industry concentration.5
+Thus, in an economy with widely spread automation technologies, a decline in automation costs may not increase (and even reduce) industry concentration.3